flydev-fr/TextformatterVideoEmbed/README.md

-# Video embed for YouTube and Vimeo
+# Video embed for YouTube, Vimeo and Facebook

 ProcessWire Textformatter module that enables translation of YouTube or Vimeo URLs to full embed codes, resulting in a viewable video in textarea fields you apply it to.